Become a Client

 Simply showing up is the primary task here.

-There's a certain courage involved in first walking into our office.
-In most cases you have never met either of us, except on these website pages - and there may be some anxiety about what this will be like.
-Will we decide you are too crazy for any help?
-Maybe we won't even understand you or your problems.
-Are we knowledgeable and strong enough to help you?
+There's a certain courage involved in first walking into this office.
+In most cases you have never met me, except on these website pages - and there may be some anxiety about what this will be like.
+Will I decide you are too crazy for any help?
+Maybe I won't even understand you or your problems.
+Am I knowledgeable and strong enough to help you?

 Also bring payment - a check, cash, or a credit card (Visa, MasterCard, or Discover).